-Machine learning is the skill that tops the interest board for developers to learn in 2018 (Source: What Developers Want, 2018 Survey by CodinGame).
+Machine learning is the skill that tops the interest board for developers to learn in 2020 (CodinGame’s 2020 developer survey).
 As the world of artificial intelligence (AI) and machine learning jobs grow, this statistic shows that developers are keen (and aware that they need to) improve on their skills of working with data in this way.
 With a solid data science skill set already in place, developers and engineers can easily transition into Data Scientist roles.

 When we talked about mathematics and statistical skills we had graduates in mind.
 Graduates fresh out of school/university with a degree in statistics and maths (or even physics, economics) could make for great Data Scientists.

 Pros: they’re keen and mouldable with the freshest skills.

 Cons: other than work experience placements, they’ll have never had to grind in a job before, working alongside lots of different people and having to pick up the jobs at the bottom of the pile for some time.

 Business analysts will probably have a good looking CV and perform well in interviews.
 Their role in a business is to be able to seamlessly present data so their communication should be top notch.

 Pros: they might already work using SQL, in which case they have a foundation to progress into the other needed Data Scientist skills.